Geometric Learning of Canonical Parameterizations of $2D$-curves: Illustration of the Methodology

-\begin{Remark} The clock parameterization is well defined as long as the center of gravity lies within the interior of the contour.
-In practice, this was generally the case, but we encountered some leaves with center of gravity outside the interior.
-In these cases, the center of gravity was replaced by a reference point nearby but located inside the leaf.
-There are many possible automatic procedures to do so: \begin{itemize} \item after computing the closest point of the contour to the center of gravity, the reference point is initialized at the center of gravity and moved in the direction of this closest point until its index with respect to the contour increases from $0$ to $1$ \item the reference point is initialized at the center of gravity and moved in the direction of the tip of the leaf until its index with respect to the contour increases from $0$ to $1$ \item after computing the Delaunay triangulation for the contour, and subsequently creating the Voronoi diagram, the leaf is translated so that the closest Voronoi vertex is at the origin \item after computing the closest point of the contour to the center of gravity, we consider triangles with one vertex at the closest point and two other vertices on the contour, and compute their centroids.
-We choose as reference point a centroid near the center of gravity that has the property to be inside the shape, and perform a translation so that this reference point is at the origin.
+\begin{itemize} \item After computing the closest point of the contour to the center of gravity, the~reference point is initialized at the center of gravity and moved in the direction of this closest point until its index with respect to the contour increases from $0$ to $1$. \item The reference point is initialized at the center of gravity and moved in the direction of the tip of the leaf until its index with respect to the contour increases from $0$ to $1$. \item After computing the Delaunay triangulation for the contour and subsequently creating the Voronoi diagram, the~leaf is translated so that the closest Voronoi vertex is at the origin. \item After computing the closest point of the contour to the center of gravity, we consider triangles with one vertex at the closest point and two other vertices on the contour, and~compute their centroids.
+We choose as a reference point a centroid near the center of gravity that has the property to be inside the shape, and we~perform a translation so that this reference point is at the~origin. \end{itemize}

-\end{itemize} The first solution has the advantage of generalizing to data sets without distinguished point along the contour (that could take the role of the tip of the leaf), the second solution has the advantage to be compatible with the rotation alignment performed in Section~\ref{section_orientation}.
-However these two solutions are dependent on the step size of the deplacement, which is an extra data-dependent parameter.
-In contrast, the last two translation procedures do not require learning an extra hyperparameter and were therefore preferred. \end{Remark}
+The first solution has the advantage of generalizing to datasets without distinguished point along the contour (which could take the role of the tip of the leaf), the~second solution has the advantage of being compatible with the rotation alignment performed in Section~\ref{section_orientation}.
+However, these two solutions are dependent on the step size of the displacement, which is an extra data-dependent parameter.
+In~contrast, the~last two translation procedures do not require learning an extra hyperparameter and are therefore preferred. \end{Remark}

-\subsubsection{Curvature-weighted clock parameterizations of Jordan curves}
+\subsubsection{Curvature-Weighted Clock Parameterizations of Jordan~Curves}